 If instead, the firm chooses the "CD purchase" proposal, then the gross profit increase is an opportunity cost, relative to Training and Equipment and also relative to Business as usual, as shown on the CD investment incremental scenario.

 Opportunity cost is not so-labeled on the cash flow summaries above, but it is seen by finding an expected gain on one scenario that is absent on another.

 Avoided costs and opportunity costs, in other words, can be real, measurable, and legitimate topics for discussion.
-Whether or not they are important and how they should contribute to the decisions, can only be seen when all the important consequences of each choice are in view.
+The analyst can know whether or not they are significant enough to matter in a particular case, only by comparing the likely outcomes in each scenario.

 For a complete tutorial and examples on building financial models of the kind shown above, see Financial Modeling Pro.